CharlieHess/slack-poker-bot/README.md

 1. Modify the `addBotPlayers` method in `src/bot.js` to add your bot to every game

 ### Spec All The Things
-To run all of the tests, simply run:
+To run all of the tests, just do:

 1. `gulp`